 Still, I knew it took time to get a trip sorted and all the details bedded down so I pitched a couple of local (Victorian) ideas to her.

 The editor replied a few days later saying they had done quite a lot on Victoria lately, so if I had other suggestions she’d be keen to hear those.

 I wanted to put feelers out about potential interstate trips so I contacted a tourism body in Queensland.

 Contacting the tourism body

-I know lots of you are keen to see sample pitch letters to PRs and editors so I’ve included my parts of the correspondence below:
+I know lots of you are keen to see sample pitch letters to PRs and editors for travel writers so I’ve included my parts of the correspondence below:

 I hope you are well and have had a great start to the new year.